ETH-DISCO/cluster-tutorial/README.md

 # 2. Running SLURM jobs

-Before running a demo job, let's first add the following aliases to your `~/.bashrc.$USER`.
+Before running a demo job, let's first add the following aliases to your `~/.bashrc.$USER` using the editor of your choice (ie. vim or nano).
 Don't forget to run `source ~/.bashrc.$USER` afterwards:

 ```bash
 # convenience commands for slurm